roaminro/articles/cl2w7nbti04rvt4nv8p8cakrv.md

 ![Screen Shot 2022-05-07 at 12.18.13 PM.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1651940317042/mJaPIqfbq.png align="left")

-Today we will mainly focus on the `assembly` folder, simply because it's basically where all your smart contract related code live.
+Today we will mainly focus on the `assembly` folder, simply because it's basically where all your smart contract related code lives.

 #### `assembly` folder:

 ![Screen Shot 2022-05-07 at 12.20.35 PM.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1651940445028/6NL66XoyJ.png align="left")

-- the `__tests__` folder,  as its name suggests, is where you'll be creating the unit tests of your contract
+- the `__tests__` folder,  as its name suggests, is where you'll be creating the unit tests for your contract
 - the `proto` folder is where your `proto` files live, we'll talk about what is a `proto` file in a few minutes
 - `index.ts` file is the entry point of your contract, that's the file that will be called by the Koinos blockchain/VM when interacting with your contract
 - `Myawesomecontract.boilerplate.ts` is basically the code that the CLI auto generates based on your `proto` file description (I know, you still probably don't know what a proto file is 😂)